DennisMoYung/hello-world/README.md

 # hello-world
-This repository is practsing the GitHub Flow
+This repository is practising the GitHub Flow.
+This is the "feature" branch.